-These include: current and previously authorised persons; live, insolvent and departed firms including all forms of authorised firms; current, past and prospective claimants; FSCS' own employees; suppliers and others with whom FSCS conducts business.
+These include: current and previously authorised persons; live, insolvent and departed firms including all forms of authorised firms; current, past and prospective claimants; FSCS's own employees; suppliers and others with whom FSCS conducts business.

 In addition to carrying out our own statutory functions, FSCS may occasionally be required to collect and use certain types of information of this kind to comply with the requirements of other government departments or legislation.

-FSCS regards the lawful and correct used of personal information as important to the achievement of our objectives, to the success of our operations and to maintaining confidence between those with whom we deal and ourselves.
+FSCS regards the lawful and correct used of personal information as important to the achievement of our statutory objectives, to the success of our operations and to maintaining confidence between those with whom we deal and ourselves.
 We therefore aim to ensure that our organisation treats personal information lawfully and correctly.

-3. must be adequate, relevant and not excessive in relation to the purpose or purposes for which it is processed;
+3. Data minimisation.
+Personal data must be adequate, relevant and limited to what is necessary in relation to the purpose(s) for which it is processed.

 In light of these obligations, FSCS, through appropriate management and controls, will: